ostinelli/syn/README.md

-Syn is a replacement for Erlang/OTP [global](https://www.erlang.org/doc/man/global.html)'s registry and [pg](https://www.erlang.org/doc/man/pg.html).
+Syn is a replacement for Erlang/OTP [global](https://www.erlang.org/doc/man/global.html)'s registry and [pg](https://www.erlang.org/doc/man/pg.html) modules.
 The main differences with these OTP's implementations are:

- *  `global`: OTP's global module choses Consistency over Availability, therefore it can become difficult to scale when registration rates are elevated and the cluster becomes larger.
+* OTP's `global` module chooses Consistency over Availability, therefore it can become difficult to scale when registration rates are elevated and the cluster becomes larger.
 If eventual consistency is acceptable in your case, Syn can considerably increase the registry's performance.
-Additionally, Syn allows to attach metadata to every registered process, which also gets synchronized across the cluster.
+* Syn allows to attach metadata to every process, which also gets synchronized across the cluster.
- *  `pg`: OTP's pg module, like Syn, implements Strong Eventual Consistency.
-However, Syn also allows to attach metadata information to processes, and implements [cluster-wide callbacks](syn_event_handler.html) on the main events.
+* Syn implements [cluster-wide callbacks](syn_event_handler.html) on the main events, which are also properly triggered after net splits.

 [[Documentation](https://hexdocs.pm/syn/)]

 ## Introduction